 The Fear of Reputational Sanctions in China

 “In China, listed SOEs are seen as less disciplined by both internal and external governance mechanisms due to massive state support and therefore are regarded as more difficult to regulate,” says Prof. Xie, Assistant Professor of the School of Accountancy at CUHK Business School.

 The study further explains that listed SOEs are more insulated than listed non-SOEs from internal and external governance mechanisms, such as shareholder activism, board monitoring, or governance through trading.
 Salience of peers’ punishment should therefore affect the former more than the latter, for which traditional governance mechanisms are already in place.

 Moreover, managers of SOEs often expect a low probability of punishment, because the Chinese government – their main shareholder – can exert moral suasion on regulators.
-The salience of punishment might therefore affect SOEs’ beliefs more than non-SOEs’ belief.
+The salience of punishment might therefore affect SOEs’ belief about the future punishment on their own firms more than non-SOEs.

 In light of this conundrum, the researchers tested an ancient theory – Observing punishment of others would discourage potential offenders among Chinese listed SOEs and this method can be a more cost-effective way of governing listed SOEs.

 “The fear of reputational sanctions is a relevant governance mechanism when other well-studied mechanisms are ineffective.
 This governance mechanism is inexpensive relative to the direct monitoring of firms by activist shareholders or the direct investigation of listed firms by the market authority,” says Prof. Xie.